Tambena Consulting

 sudo nano /etc/postgresql/<version>/main/pg_hba.conf

-Entries with `host` or `hostssl` typically represent remote access.
-This can help confirm which IP configurations PostgreSQL is using for connections, although the port is defined elsewhere.
+Entries with host or hostssl typically represent remote access.
+This can help confirm which IP configurations PostgreSQL is using for connections.

 Using Service Management Commands